Meet the President

 A native of Connecticut, Dr. Uscher grew up in White Plains, N.Y. where her K-12 education was entirely in the public schools.
 She holds a bachelor’s degree in music from the University of Rochester’s Eastman School of Music, a master’s degree in music from the State University of New York at Stony Brook, and a Ph.D. in music from New York University.
 She is also an Associate of the Royal College of Music in London, where she spent her junior year in college.

-Dr. Uscher spent two decades as a concert violist performing and teaching around the world, including six years leading the viola section of the Jerusalem Symphony Orchestra, before transitioning full-time into academe.
-She spent 12 years at the University of New Mexico in a variety of positions, including Associate Provost for Academic Affairs, Chairperson of the Music Department and Professor of Music.
-She also taught courses in the Women Studies Program and created the Center for the Arts in Society as a think tank to examine arts-related public policy issues and to explore the arts as a catalyst for social change.
+For two decades Dr. Uscher traveled the world teaching and performing as a concert violist, including a number of years leading the viola section of the Jerusalem Symphony Orchestra, before she transitioned to a full-time career in academia.
+Her performance career spanned six continents and included radio broadcasts, recitals, festival performances and guest appearances in conducting master classes and as a resident artist at a range of institutions.
+She spent 12 years at the University of New Mexico in a variety of positions, including associate provost for academic affairs, professor of music and chairperson of the Music Department.
+She also taught courses in the Women’s Studies Program and created the Center for the Arts in Society, a think tank to examine arts-related public policy issues and to explore the arts as a catalyst for social change.

-From 2004 to 2011, Dr. Uscher was the Provost, or Chief Academic Officer, of the California Institute of the Arts as well as a faculty member of its Herb Alpert School of Music.
+From 2004 to 2011, Dr. Uscher was the provost and chief academic officer, of the California Institute of the Arts and was a faculty member of its Herb Alpert School of Music.